Introduction

 The buyer is not only acquiring a physical asset.
 The buyer is entering a development contract with construction, payment, delivery, financing, cancellation and registration risks.

-SCCM Advogados advises foreign investors on Brazilian off-plan real estate transactions, including development registration, contract review, foreign documents, payment structure and final property registration.
+SCCM Advogados advises foreign investors on Brazilian property under construction real estate transactions, including development registration, contract review, foreign documents, payment structure and final property registration.

 Speak with SCCM Advogados